Choosing the Best Bus Type for Your Group

 A charter bus, also known as a motor coach, is a passenger vehicle rented by organizations and individuals for group travel.
 A licensed commercial driver picks passengers up at their starting location and takes them to every stop on their itinerary.

 Seating.
-Motorcoaches have anywhere from 36 to 60 seats, making them ideal for corporate events, sports tournaments, wedding guest transportation, family reunions, guided tours, field trips, church retreats, and more.
+Motorcoaches have anywhere from 36 to 60 seats, making them ideal for company events, sports tournaments, wedding guest transportation, family reunions, guided tours, field trips, church retreats, and more.
 The most popular seating options are 47 seats, 55 seats, and 56 seats.

 Amenities.
 Passengers can ride in comfort and luxury with reclining seats, air conditioning, a restroom, TV monitors, and a DVD player.
 Upon request, bus rentals may also include Wi-Fi and power outlets for groups who need to stay connected.